-Configuration parameter Description Joyn Blackbird usage MESSAGING CAPABILITIES VALIDITY This parameter controls the period during which the capabilities of a contact in a 1-to-1 messaging context (i.e. joyn 1-to-1 chat and xMS) shall be considered valid.
+than this configured time, the client shall not initiate a new IM CAP Configuration parameter Description Joyn Blackbird usage NOTE: the validity time used for the capabilities within the context of other communication is left as a client implementation decision.
+CAPABILITIES capabilities of a contact in a 1-to-1 messaging context (i.e. joyn 1-to-1 chat and xMS) shall be considered valid.
 If capabilities of that contact were obtained more recently than this configured time, the client shall not initiate a new capability exchange when encountering one of the messaging related capability triggers.
 A minimum value of 5 seconds shall be used.
 When the parameter is not provided, no messaging specific timeout will be used.
-NOTE: the validity time used for the capabilities within the context of other communication is left as a client implementation decision.
-Optional Parameter, It becomes mandatory when IM CAP ALWAYS ON is set to 0
+NOTE: the validity time used for the capabilities within the context of other communication is left as a client Parameter, It becomes mandatory when IM CAP ALWAYS ON is

-Table 7: Blackbird Messaging UX Configuration Parameters
+: Blackbird Messaging UX Configuration Parameters